nancyhild/nmb-ow-doc/actions.md

 ## Pass parameters to actions

+Sometimes it's necessary or just convenient to provide values for function parameters.
+They can serve as defaults or as a way of reusing an action but with different parameters.
+Parameters can be bound to an action and unless overridden later by an invocation, they provide the specified value to the function.

-Actions can receive parameters as input with the following flag:
+Actions receive parameters as input with the following flag:

  ```
    --param key value